redhat-openstack/website/source/uncategorized/securing-services-foreman.html.md

 ### Cleanup

-If you are using an IPA server as your certificate source and you want to re-install an existing Nova controller node there will be some additional steps.
+If you are using an IPA server as your certificate source and you want to re-install an existing controller node there will be some additional steps.
 You need to clean up the environment on the host itself and on the IPA server.

 #### On the host